abtion/guidelines/career_development/ladder.md

 #### respectful teammate
 -[ ] shows respect for client goals, encourages team to stay on a sustainable pace
 #### hard skills
+-[ ] Understands what differentiates their favourite language with others.
+Knows what the language is useful for and when it is not the best option.
+-[ ] Understand where to place logic in their favourite framework.

 ### Level 3
 #### simple